sequentech/release-bot/README.md

 2.  **ChatOps**: Interact with the bot via comments on Issues and Pull Requests (e.g., `/release-bot update`).
 3.  **Auto-Pushing**: Automatically push releases when a release PR is merged or a release issue is closed.
 4.  **Smart Pushing**: Uses different release modes based on the trigger:
-    - **PR Merge**: Uses `just-push` mode to mark existing draft releases as published without recreating tags
+    - **PR Merge**: Uses `mark-published` mode to mark existing draft releases as published without recreating tags
     - **Issue Close**: Uses `published` mode for full release creation
     - **Manual**: Respects configuration settings